Starting on March 23, 2018, we are updating the behavior and governance of access by external users in Office 365.

 Updates to the default access for external users

 To better support user-driven sharing, we are updating the behavior and governance of access by external users in Office 365.

-After March 1, 2018, external users will no longer be granted the Everyone, All Authenticated Users or All Forms Users claims by default.
-Therefore, external users will be granted access only to content shared with the group to which the external user belongs, and content shared directly with the external user.
-They will not have access to content shared with these three special groups.
+Starting on March 23, 2018, external users will no longer be granted the Everyone, All Authenticated Users, or All Forms Users claims by default.
+External users will be granted access only to content that is shared with the group to which the external user belongs, and to content that is shared directly with the external user.
+External users will not have access to content that is shared with these three special groups.

-New choice to govern the access given to external users
+New option to govern access for external users

 Set-SPOTenant -ShowEveryoneClaim $true

 Note By default, the -ShowEveryoneClaim property value is set to True.
 However, to make sure that the property value is not null, run this command to fully update the setting.
 If you want to verify that the setting is updated, please contact Microsoft Support.

 Identifying resources permissioned to all external users in the tenancy